GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-payments-deprecation/index.md

 The Chrome Web Store payments system is now deprecated and will be shut down over the coming months.
-There are many other ways to monetize your extensions, and if you currently use Chrome Web Store payments, you’ll need to migrate to one of them.
+There are many other ways to monetize your extensions, and if you currently use Chrome Web Store payments, you'll need to migrate to one of them.

 ## Why this is changing {: #why-this-is-changing }